-When working with kids and adolsecents I have found a long-term approach allows for the greatest results.
-It takes time for children to really open up and trust a new person, and that person needs to be a consistent, reliable presence.
+When working with teens I’ve found a long-term approach brings about for the greatest results.
+It takes time for adolescents to really open up and trust a new person, and that person needs to be a consistent, reliable presence.

 Financial, time, and emotional resources certainly can influence the length of therapy.
 Without ignoring the reality of those aspects, I encourage you to take the time you need in therapy and to find what is right for you.